efemeldev/core/README.md

 ## Todo

+- [ ] Get rid of the need to wrap the configuration in a function; only do a return {}
 - [ ] Refactor `main.go` into multiple files
 - [ ] Standardise output module injection
+- [ ] Ability to inject external configuration setups using zipped files
 - [ ] Organise project structure
 - [ ] Add variable input (like tfvars) and implement variable usage in code
 - [ ] Add glob variable input and output generation per var file
 - [ ] Add support for multiple file input using glob